 - Requirement: A completed Self-Review Evaluation Tool is due to CELT by June 30, 2021, at 5 p.m. to be eligible for the $500 professional development stipend.

 Registration and Contact Information

 - To register provide contact and course information, respond to what do you hope to accomplish during the Institute, and commit to attending all four 90-min sessions (held on May 17, 19, 24, and 26 from 9-10:30 a.m.).
-Registration will open by March 15 and close on April 30, or until we are at our capacity of 40 participants.
+Registration will close on May 7 or until we are at our capacity of 40 participants (deadline extended from the original date of April 30).
 To register use this CELT Summer Course Design Institute 2021 registration form or click on the button below.

 - To request reasonable accommodations to participate in the Course Design Institute or if you have questions please contact us via email at email@example.com or call 515-294-5357.